-Alcohol may be involved in up to 640,000 hospital admissions in England and Wales every yearJune 20th, 2012 in Health /
+Alcohol may be involved in up to 640,000 hospital admissions in England and Wales every yearJune 20, 2012 in Medicine & Health / Health

 Alcohol may be involved in up to 640,000 hospital admissions and nearly 2 million visits to emergency care departments in England and Wales every year, suggests research published online in Emergency Medicine Journal.